Billing & Student Accounts

 I sent documents to the Financial Aid Office.
 How will I know whether you have received them?

 If you submitted your documents using My Financial Aid & Documents, you will recieve an e-mail confirming that we have recieved your documents.

-How can I view my financial aid award?
+How can I view my financial aid summary?